SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04a-ScalingUp-python.md

 ## Overview

-It is essential to learn how to scale up and control large numbers of jobs to realize the full potential of distributed high throughput computing on the OSG.
+To harness to full abilities of distributed high throughput computing on the OSG, it is necessary to learn how to scale up and control large numbers of jobs.
 This requires the ability to submit and process multiple jobs in parallel.
-Some workloads require these considerations: multi-dimensional Monte Carlo integration using sampling, parameter sweep(s) for a given model, or molecular dynamics simulation with several initial conditions.
+Examples of workloads that require these considerations include multi-dimensional Monte Carlo integration using sampling, parameter sweep(s) for a given model, and molecular dynamics simulation with several initial conditions.
 All of these workloads require submitting more than a handful of jobs.

 ![fig 1](https://raw.githubusercontent.com/SWC-OSG-Workshop/OSG-UserTraining-RMACC17/gh-pages/novice/DHTC/Images/htc_vs_hpc_serial.png)

-The HTCondor's `queue` command can run multiple jobs from a single job description file.
-In this tutorial, we will see how to scale up the calculations for a simple Python example using the HTCondor’s `queue` command.
+The HTCondor submit file keyword `queue` can run multiple jobs from a single job description file.
+In this tutorial, we will see how to scale up the calculations for a simple Python example using the `queue` keyword.

 Once we understand the basic HTCondor script to run a single job, it is easy to scale up.

-Obtain the example files via the `tutorial` command,
+You can get the example files via the `tutorial` command,

     $ tutorial ScalingUp-Python
     $ cd tutorial-ScalingUp-Python

-Inside the `tutorial-ScalingUp-Python` directory, all the required files are available.
+The `tutorial-ScalingUp-Python` directory contains all the required files.
 This includes the sample Python program, job description file, and executable files.

-## Python script and the objective function
+## Python Script

 Here, we are going to use a brute force approach to finding the minimum/maximum (also known as "optimiziation") of a two dimensional function on a grid of points.
 Let us take a look at the function (also known as the objective function) that we are trying to optimize: